 Preference will be given to individuals based on previous health care experience as follows, and in order of increasing preference:

-- No hands-on patient care (shadowing/scribe) or patient care limited to phlebotomy
+- No hands-on patient care (shadowing a physician or physician assistant)

-- Hands-on patient care with limited need for professional judgment (patient care aid, medical assistant)
+- Hands-on patient care with limited need for professional judgment (patient care aid, medical assistant, physical therapy assistant)

-- Patient care involving assessment and requiring some professional judgement (EMT, respiratory therapist, occupational or physical therapist)
+- Patient care involving assessment and requiring some professional judgement (emergency medical technician (EMT), respiratory therapist, dietician)

-- Patient care with independent decision-making and/or requiring significant professional judgement (military medic, paramedic, RN)
+- Patient care with independent decision-making and/or requiring significant professional judgement (paramedic, registered nurse)